giesse/GabChat/AI-README.md

         1.  `firebase-service-account-key.json` in the project root.
         2. The "Cloud Firestore API" to be enabled in the Google Cloud Console for the Firebase project.
     *   It does *not* use Firebase Emulators or `firebase emulators:exec`.
+*   **Firebase Studio Port Forwarding:** It's possible to expose multiple ports in Firebase Studio, each with a unique domain.
+This allows running a separate React development server (on a different port/domain than Flask) but necessitates **CORS configuration** on the Flask backend.
 *   **Automated Test Execution:** Tests are run with `source .venv/bin/activate && PYTHONPATH=. python -m pytest -v tests/backend`.
 Requires emulators to be running separately via `sh start-emulators.sh`.

 ## Development Environment Setup Notes